Tati language (Iran): Ergative in Tati language

-Tati is an ergative language, i.e. "with transitive verbs the subject/agent of the verb is expressed by the direct case in the present tenses, but by the oblique in the past tenses, whereas the direct object/patient in the present tenses is expressed by the oblique, but by the direct in the past".Khalkhali is one of the Tati dialects spoken in Shahrood and Xorsh-rostam districts of Khalkhal.
+Tati is, like Zaza of the same linguistic branch, an ergative language, i.e. "with transitive verbs the subject/agent of the verb is expressed by the direct case in the present tenses, but by the oblique in the past tenses, whereas the direct object/patient in the present tenses is expressed by the oblique, but by the direct in the past".Khalkhali is one of the Tati dialects spoken in Shahrood and Xorsh-rostam districts of Khalkhal.
 Khalkhali Tati is distinguished from other dialects producing ergative structures, because of the adherence of verb to semantic object, in number, person and specially in gender.
 Meanwhile, according to some evidence in this dialect, apart from past transitive verbs, some intransitive verbs are influenced by the ergative structure.

 Phonology

 Consonants

 The phonology is based on the Southern Tati dialects:

 The following sounds /r, v, q/ may allophonically range to the sounds [ɾ, β, ʁ].

 Vowels

 The vowel sound for /e/ is recognized as two sounds [ɛ, e], and allophonically as [ə].

 In the Chali dialect, the /o/ phoneme is only realized as a diphthong [ɔu], whereas in Takestani, it is only recognized as ranging from [ɔ~o].